Witness: Davis police officer was ambushed by bystander who then targeted ‘random people’

 Pascual, now a graduate student at Columbia University in New York, said he was on his way to the UC Davis campus to visit friends when the incident began, and that after he saw Corona shot he ran down D Street and hid in some bushes.

+Another witness told police that she had been walking about 15 feet from the shooter when she saw him open fire.
+The woman, who was upset and did not want to be named, arrived at Davis police headquarters Friday afternoon accompanied by two friends to report that she had found a bullet inside the backpack she was wearing Thursday night.

-His harrowing tale came as authorities continued to investigate why the gunman opened fire.
+Their harrowing tales came as authorities continued to investigate why the gunman opened fire.
 The identity of the suspect, who officers say shot himself to death inside a nearby home after being surrounded by police, was not released by mid-morning Friday, although authorities know who the man was.

 Davis police turned the shooting investigation over to the Sacramento Sheriff’s Department, which by Friday morning had 14 homicide detectives and crime scene investigators at the scene of Corona’s slaying and the home where the gunman apparently shot himself.